Dave Underwood

 Edmund David Underwood (15 March 1928 – 25 January 1989) was an English footballer.
 He played for several clubs as a goalkeeper, most notably in the Football League for QPR, Watford, Liverpool and Fulham.
 He later player served Hastings United as a player-manager, Wealdstone as manager, and Barnet as chairman.

 During his time as Barnet chairman, he helped former England international Jimmy Greaves overcome his alcohol addiction.

+On 18 September 2025 He was named as the 496th player to play for Queens Park Rangers with his debut on 26 January 1952.